TommyJackson85/band-website/README.md

 all of the whole image.
 The image size increases in size on on larger screens.
 The image caption is displayed right below the enlarged image.

-Below the enlarged image,
-the user can see the same collection of images from initally opening the photos page.
-This is to allow the user to search through the images without closing the lightbox.
-I also utilised next and previous buttons for the user to schroll though all the pictures.

 The enlarged image and image caption are both placed in a parent div.
 The parent div has the exact same height for all selected images.
 This was important because all the images vary in dimensions and sizes.
 The constant changes of image sizes/dimensions (from clicking the next and previous buttons, and clicking other images)